KaihuaTang/kai-blog/_posts/2022-05-15-disco-diffusion-learning-note1.md

 ---
 layout: post
 comments: true
-title: "Disco Diffusion v5.2 Learning Note 1"
+title: "Disco Diffusion v5.2 Learning Note"
 date: 2022-05-15 02:00:00
 tags: generative_models
 ---

-> The background of Disco Diffusion, including the brief introduction of CLIP and Diffusion model.
-This article is written for those researchers and engineers who seek to understand the underlying mechanism of the Disco Diffusion.
-If you just want to run the Disco Diffusion as a black-box system, you can skip this article.
+> The learning note of Disco Diffusion, including the brief introduction of CLIP and Diffusion model, the details of Disco Diffusion project, and some useful tutorials and links.
+This article is written for those people who seek to understand the underlying mechanism of the Disco Diffusion.

 <!--more-->